xhajnal/video_bees/README.md

 it saves fixed frame ranges by editing `frame_number` column, while keeping column `frame_count` intact. if these are the same (in our case they were) you can now delete `original` folder, since all information is stored in the new files.

+## SETUP THE RUN
+In the `analysis.py`, which dictates the sequence of the logic, visualisations, and I/O calls;
+there are 6 flags, `batch_run`, `silent`, `debug`, `show_plots`, `guided`, and `rerun`.
+These dictate global systematic settings such as the level of output, recalling a file with a known result as it was already run with the same setting, and user guided version.
+Documentation of individual flag is in the file.

+In the `config.py` there are some fixed values which alter boundaries and thresholds of the analysis.
+Documentation of individual value is in the file.
+Changing these values may cause a diffent result of the analysis.
+In proncipe, the most important values are at the top.

 ## HOW TO RUN
 In the `dave.py` there are individual lines loading and parsing individual `_nn.csv` file.
 Hence you can run the analysis of selected files by: